Farhad Humayun: Career

 Humayun started playing drums at age 14 and was a regular in the underground movement in Lahore, Karachi and Islamabad in the early 1990s.
 His influences at the time were mostly metal bands, such as Judas Priest, Dio, Black Sabbath, AC/DC.
 He started as the drummer in the alternative rock band Co-Ven playing some originals but mostly covers by Pearl Jam, Soundgarden, Nirvana, as was the norm at the time when satellite television was catching on in Pakistan.
 He formed his own metal band in 1994 called Mindriot inspired by the Soundgarden song.

 Humayun recorded drums and toured with major Pakistani rock acts such as Noori and Fuzön and also served as the house band drummer for Coke Studio (Pakistani season 5) in 2012.
 He wrote with and recorded Atif Aslam on his first three albums as well as on Coke Studio.
 Farhad produced Meri Kahani by Atif Aslam in 2006.

 While studying at the National College of Arts, Humayun started casually jamming with friends at events of the college's Western Music Society, of which he was the president.
 That laid the foundation of one of Pakistan's most iconic and original acts Overload in 2003.
 The band's mix of the modern (trap) drums set with traditional, mystical Dhol (drum), alternating between Indian Classical beats and Rock became a rage in Pakistan.
 Overload was a band of choice at fundraisers, celebrations, and cricket matches opening and closing ceremonies, such as the launching ceremony of the Pakistan Super League team Lahore Qalandars.
 Known as the "loudest band of Pakistan", Overload won numerous awards, including the Lux Style Award for Best Live Act in 2006.

 Humayun remains the artist with the most number of nominations for a musician at the Lux Style Awards with 13 nominations and two wins.
 He was also a successful businessman and owned and ran an entertainment and arts company Riot Productions (subsidiaries Riot Films, Riot Studios).
 Humayun was also termed as the Pride of Pakistan by a popular newspaper Daily Times (Pakistan).
 His song Jeet was played at Prime Minister Imran Khan's rally in Washington D.C in 2019.

 Collaborations

 Humayun had multiple collaborations with other Pakistan-based artists including Ustad Jaffar, Nasir Sain, Pappu Sain and Tanveer Sain.
 He also released English singles including Give In produced by Richard Hilton, keyboardist of the band Chic.
-The songs feature iconic musicians like Tony Levin on bass, David Torn on guitars and Richy Stano also on guitars.
+The songs feature musicians like Tony Levin on bass, David Torn on guitars and Richy Stano also on guitars.
 Recorded at Clubhouse Studios in Rhinebeck New York, the song was released in 2018.
 Farhad started his solo career in 2018 and released a number of singles including Murr Ke Dekho and Kambakht with Faiza Mujahid.